mrfixpl/mib2-parameter-tool/README.md

 * Each dataset is stored at certain address in the unit memory.
 * Dataset address can be different for `STD` and `HIGH` units, also can change with firmware versions.
 * Last two bytes in dataset is checksum CRC-16/CCITT-FALSE
+* Since MIB2 units have build-in audio amblifier with 6 output channels, it's possible to use all 6 with correct dataset.
+From factory Audi Sound System (Audi A3 8V) and Seat Sound System (Seat Leon MK3 5F) are using 6 channels for 9.1 system (`9VD` package with 4x2 speakers in doors, 1x center in dash, 1x subwoofer in trunk, without external amplifier).
+It should be possible to add subwoofer in other cars (VW Golf MK7 5G, Skoda Octavia MK3 5E), wire it to MIB2 main unit, and enable sound output.

 ### Datasets ###
 * DTCP